lekoala/silverstripe-phonenumber/README.md

       extensions:
         - LibPhoneNumberExtension

-This will add to fields, one "CountryCode" and one "PhoneNumber"
+This will add to fields, one "CountryCode" and one "PhoneNumber" to the data object.

 Compatibility
 ==================